abhinavydv/cs3423-project/README.md

 ### Future Scope
 - This is a bare minimum implementation of the language.
 There are many features that can be added to the language.
 - **In built functions**: There are a very few in built functions in the language.
+More functions like integration, solving equations, etc can be added.
 - **Import statements**: Importing other files in the language can be added.

 ### Build